The AIR³ XCT add-on enhances the functionality of XCTrack.

 There are different types of event: Take-off, landing, crossing a turnpoint, crossing the start or the end of speed section during competition, clicking on a specific button (remote Bluetooth command or device button), clicking on a specific widget, warnings related to proximity of an airspace zone, etc.

-The following types of task can be defined: Zello PTT, play a specific sound, send a Telegram message to a group, send my Telegram position to a group, launch a specific app in the foreground or background.
+The following types of task can be defined: Start the instant vario, Stop the instant vario, Zello PTT, play a specific sound, send a Telegram message to a group, send my Telegram position to a group, Safe landing reporting (Send my Telegram position and a predefined message if I do not validate the Safe landing reporting confirmation), launch a specific app in the foreground or background.

 In the main screen, you combine a trigger event with a task.
 This is what we will call a combination row.

 With an AIR³, you can add as many combination rows as you want.
 This app can be used with any other Android device but it will then limited to one combination row.
-For example, with a regular phone, you can use a BT remote button to communicate through Zello with XCTrack running in the foreground (see below more details how to use Zello).
+For example, with a regular phone, you can use a BT remote button to communicate through Zello with XCTrack running in the foreground (see below more details how to use Zello) or you can use the Safe Landing Reporting feature to ensure that people are notified if you do not land safely.

 By default, without any specific configuration, you can combine an existing XCTrack event with a sound.